Filtering Measurement Outliers Without Masking Real Shifts in SPC Pipelines

 # df['is_valid'] = robust_outlier_filter(df['temperature_c'], window=60, mad_threshold=3.5)

-Time-Series Alignment & Missing Values: SCADA systems often log at irregular intervals (e.g., event-driven vs. cyclic polling).
-Before applying rolling estimators, resample to a fixed frequency using pd.Grouper with explicit method='nearest' or method='time' interpolation.
+Time-series alignment and missing values.
+SCADA systems often log at irregular intervals (event-driven vs. cyclic polling).
+Before applying rolling estimators, resample to a fixed frequency using pd.Grouper with nearest-neighbor or time interpolation.
 Avoid linear interpolation across known maintenance windows, as it fabricates data that violates SPC independence assumptions.
-Refer to the NIST Engineering Statistics Handbook for statistically sound approaches to handling missing data in quality control.
+Refer to the NIST Engineering Statistics Handbook for statistically sound approaches to missing data in quality control.

-Batch Validation & Error Handling: Wrap the filtering function in a try-except block that logs window size mismatches and non-monotonic index violations.
+Batch validation and error handling.
+Wrap the filtering function in a try-except block that logs window size mismatches and non-monotonic index violations.
 Implement a fallback to a conservative static IQR filter if the rolling window fails to meet min_periods, ensuring the pipeline never halts during historian outages.
-For real-time MES integration, publish the boolean mask alongside raw telemetry to maintain full audit trails.
-The pandas rolling documentation provides detailed guidance on optimizing windowed operations for production-grade data frames.
+For real-time MES integration, publish the boolean validity mask alongside raw telemetry to maintain full audit trails.
+The pandas rolling documentation provides detailed guidance on windowed operations for production-grade DataFrames.